-If you want to buy a car, but your current car is in negative equity, you can still get a new finance deal.
-We explain all in our guide.
+If you want to buy a vehicle but your current car is in negative equity, you can still get a new finance deal.
+We explain all you need to know in our guide.

-After a while, most contracts balance out, because the car's value decreases more slowly while you continue to pay off your loan at a consistent rate.
+After a while, most contracts balance out, because the car's value decreases more slowly as you continue to pay off your loan at a consistent rate.

-Your car can go into negative equity for any number of reasons – you might want to change cars during your loan period, or you might be struggling with payments, for example.
-It might even be out of your control, such as if you’ve had an accident and the insurance company only covers the car’s current value which is less than you owe.
+Your car can go into negative equity for any number of reasons.
+For example, you might want to change cars during your loan period or you might be struggling with payments.
+Circumstances might even be out of your control, such as if you’ve had an accident and the insurance company only covers the car’s current value which is less than you owe.

 Many of us looking for car finance are trading in our current car.
 It’s a smart way to make sure you always have the car you need, and gives you a great starting point for your new arrangement.
 But what if your current car finance is in negative equity?

 If that’s your situation, Zuto may be able to help.

 We’ll approach our panel of lenders to find those who can offer you negative equity car finance, with plans available for hire purchase (HP) and personal contract purchase (PCP).